Mar 06, 2012

 The Extreme Need for ELT to Partner with INROADS College Links: African American high school students are 50% less likely than Caucasian students to graduate high school, enroll in college, and graduate college to enter professional careers, based on U.S. Department of Education statistics.
 African American students interested in STEM (Science, Technology, Engineering, and Math), business careers, are provided the opportunity to participate in College Links.
 The process will provide training and career exploration to assist in their career path development.

-INROADS Alumni, now executives and many CEOs, launched careers in the pre-college program followed by INROADS Internships [process including: Steve Davis, CEO/Board Chair for Bob Evans Farms (Photo above right mentoring Interns), Teri P. McClure, General Counsel for UPS and ELC member, and Jeffery Perry, Americas Operational Transaction Services Practice Leader for Ernst & Young, LLP and an ELC Member.
+INROADS Alumni, now executives and many CEOs, launched careers in the pre-college program followed by INROADS Internships [process including: Steve Davis, CEO/Board Chair for Bob Evans Farms (Photo above right mentoring Interns), Teri P. McClure, General Counsel for UPS and ELC member, and Jeffery Perry, Americas Operational Transaction Services Practice Leader for EY and an ELC Member.

 INROADS President and CEO, Forest T. Harper, Jr. stated, “We deeply appreciate the ELF’s grant and the chance to have a measurable impact on African American youth through The College Links Program.
 The ELC and INROADS share a common purpose to ‘Transform Corporate America’ through diverse and inclusive leadership, fueled by early career development for underserved youth.
 The College Links Program meets this objective by starting the executive leadership preparation process at the high school level, thus creating an earlier pipeline for the emerging generation of diverse executive leaders.”
 (Click here to Forest Harper's Thank You video to the ELF)